 That night, as predicted, death paid a silent visit and, employing the dreaded stealth that strikes terror in the hearts of humankind, gently took the hand of his chosen victim and led him into eternity.
 With little more than a whisper, it was over.
 A life that had been lived to the fullest came to a merciful end without drama or resistance.

 But, as we all know, it is the erratic nature of death that makes it so difficult to accept.
 And on this particular occasion, its unpredictability was truly startling.
 For reasons that would never be known, death chose not to come for Nicholas Dickinson but rather for the gentle hospital chaplain.

 The clergyman who’d mistakenly believed he would outlive an unusual man who was blind and paralyzed perished without a struggle in the stillness of the night.

 With a final heartbeat, his wife was widowed.
-His children lost their father, and a soon to be born baby girl was forever deprived of the chance to know her grandfather.
-The loved ones who were left behind would struggle long and hard to pick up the pieces and reclaim a measure of joy and happiness in some distant future.
+His children lost their father, and a soon-to-be-born baby girl was forever deprived of the chance to know her grandfather.
+The loved ones left behind would struggle long and hard to pick up the pieces and reclaim a measure of joy and happiness in some distant future.

 In its relentlessly arbitrary way, death had decided that two men, one anticipating a long life and one prepared to die at any moment, should trade places.

 As always, fairness was not a part of the equation.